-(Notes to Revenue Recognition)
+(Notes on Revenue Recognition)

-Useful information in understanding revenue is as presented in "(Matters Related to Significant Accounting Policies) 4.
-Accounting policies, Revenue and expense recognition standards."
+Basis for understanding revenue is as described in (Matters Related to Significant Accounting Policies), 4.
+Revenue and expense recognition standards

-(Notes to Per Share Information)
+(Per share information)

-1. Net asse ets per share: 2,618.45 yen ------------- ---------------- --------------
+Net assets per share 2,561.85 yen

-- 2. Net income per share: 185.2 yen - Note: In the calculation of net assets per share, shares of the Company owned by the employee stock ownership plan are included in the deduction of treasury stock from the total number of shares issued at the end of the fiscal year.
+Profit per share, fiscal year under review 100.34 yen

-In addition, in the calculation of net income per share, those shares are included in the deduction of treasury stock for calculating the average number of shares in the period.
+Note: For the purpose of calculating net assets per share, the Company's shares held by the Stock Benefit Trust are included in treasury stock, which is deducted from the total number of shares issued and outstanding at the end of the fiscal year.
+In addition, for the calculation of profit per share, the Company's shares held by the Stock Benefit Trust are included in treasury stock, which is deducted from the average number of shares outstanding during the fiscal year.